forta-network/docs/docs/Forta-for-Metamask.md

         * Enter the Forta Snap's URL: https://snap.forta.network.
         * Click "Add" to install the Snap.

 4. How do I use the Forta Snap once it's installed?
-Once the Forta Snap is installed, it will scan every address you are about to interact with to identify whether there is a high or low chance that it is a scammer address.
+Once installed, the Snap will automatically scan a user’s pre-signed transactions and flag any scammer addresses involved.
+Warning messages will show up in the “Forta” tab in the Metamask window.

 5. Where can I report issues or seek help?
-If you encounter any issues with the Forta Snap or have questions, you can refer to the GitHub repository:[ forta-network/metamask-snap](https://github.com/forta-network/metamask-snap).
-You can open issues there to report problems, seek help, or provide feedback.
+If you have questions or encounter any issues with the Forta Snap, please reach out to us info@forta.org.
+You can also contact the Forta Snap team via Github to report problems and provide feedback - [forta-network/metamask-snap](https://github.com/forta-network/metamask-snap).

-6. Is my privacy protected when using the Forta Snap?
+6. Is my privacy protected?
 The Forta Snap's design emphasizes user privacy and security.
-However, it's recommended to review the privacy policy and terms of use associated with both the Forta network and MetaMask before using the Snap.
+However, it's recommended to review the privacy policy and terms of use associated with both the Forta Network and MetaMask before using the Snap.

 ### **Background**